Close Menu

 LinkedIn Twitter

+In 2022, 74.4% of U.S. physicians worked in practices that used telehealth, underscoring how routine virtual care has become.
 “No Access” – Medicare coverage at risk.
 Unless Congress acts, on Oct 1, 2025 Medicare’s pandemic-era flexibilities for non-behavioral telehealth from the home expire.
 Most beneficiaries will again need to be in a rural office or medical facility for telehealth, with limited exceptions (stroke evaluation, monthly ESRD home dialysis, and telemental health, including audio-only).
 The American Hospital Association warns that allowing the waivers to lapse would “negatively impact patient access.”
-[2]

 How we got here.
 The pandemic measures were designed as temporary.
-Short-term extensions (most recently to Sept 30, 2025 for broad Medicare telehealth coverage) kept access in place while longer-term policy was debated creating today’s deadline [2].
+Short-term extensions (most recently to Sept 30, 2025 for broad Medicare telehealth coverage) kept access in place while longer-term policy was debated creating today’s deadline.

 What should happen.